ambanum/disinfo.quaidorsay.fr/_pages/encyclopedia/facebook-ad-library.md

 The Facebook authentication mechanism used to provide access to the Ads Library is complex, subject to strict requirements, and designed to prevent full automation.

-Access to the Ads Library API requires a "User Access Token", which is one of the 4 types of tokens provided by the Facebook Graph API (User Access Token, App Access Token, Page Access Token, Client Token).
+Access to the Ads Library API requires a “User Access Token”, which is one of the 4 types of tokens provided by the Facebook Graph API (User Access Token, App Access Token, Page Access Token, Client Token).
 A User Access Token is associated with a Facebook user account and a Facebook app.
-In order to get a User Access Token for a given app, a Facebook User has to manually log into its Facebook account (usually through a web form, using a web browser), then query the Facebook Graph API endpoint `dialog/oauth`.
+In order to get a User Access Token for a given app, a Facebook User has to manually log into their Facebook account (usually through a web form, using a web browser), then query the Facebook Graph API endpoint `dialog/oauth`.
 This endpoint is missing in the Facebook Graph API reference, and we found no other official documentation of this authentication workflow than a [tutorial](https://developers.facebook.com/docs/facebook-login/manually-build-a-login-flow/).

 Both the creator of the app and the user querying the Ads Library API on behalf of the app (they can be the same user) must both go though the same certification process needed to publish ads.
 This certification process confirms the identity and the location of the user to Facebook by providing a copy of an identity document with a photograph.
 This certification is not automated as it invoves a manual review of the document by a Facebook agent.
 We observed that our certification requests were processed within hours.

-A User Access Token requires frequent renewals, as it is valid for only one or two hours.
-Additionnaly, Facebook implements several technical measures that prevent automation of this renewal process.
+However, a User Access Token requires frequent renewals, as it is valid for only one to two hours.
+Additionally, Facebook implements several technical measures that prevent automation of this renewal process.
 Particularly, the Facebook login form depends upon complex management of cookies and form parameters.
-Certified account must also comply to multi-factor authentication during the login process.
+Certified accounts must also comply to multi-factor authentication during the login process, making it even harder to automate the process.

 ### Media are hard to fetch

-The Facebook Ads Library does give access to the url of a snapshot of a given ad.
+The Facebook Ads Library gives access to the URL of a snapshot of any given ad.
 The URL of this snapshot contains the same User Access Token that was used to query the API.
 However, the user that made the query must use a web browser and connect to Facebook prior to accessing the snapshot.

-Again, the technical solutions chosen by Facebook hinder the automatic download of these resources.
-The diplay of the snapshot involved a React application and API calls made using Javascript.
+Here again, the technical solutions chosen by Facebook hinder the automatic download of these resources.
+The display of the snapshot involves a React application and API calls made using JavaScript, rather than a downloadable bundle.

 ### Poor data integrity